pybamm-team/PyBaMM/docs/install/install-from-source.rst

 	  brew install python openblas gcc gfortran

-Finally, we recommend using Tox.
+Finally, we recommend using `Tox <https://tox.readthedocs.io/en/latest/>`_.
 You can install it with

 .. code:: bash

-	  python3.X -m pip install --user pip tox
+	  python3.X -m pip install --user tox

 Depending on your operating system, you may or may not have ``pip`` installed along python.
-If ``pip` is not found, you probably want to install the ``python3-pip`` package.
+If ``pip`` is not found, you probably want to install the ``python3-pip`` package.

 Installing the build-time requirements
 -------------------------------